The University Honors Program

 The University Honors Program also offers co-curricular and extracurricular activities and events, including “The University Honors Program Presents,” a multidisciplinary, campus-wide lecture series featuring speakers and performers from Southern California and the nation.
 The Honors Summit is a retreat held at the beginning of the academic year that allows Honors students to get to know each other and learn about the program.

 Students in the University Honors Program must maintain a 3.50 cumulative GPA and attend a majority of Honors-sponsored events in order to continue in the program.
 Graduating students receive an Honors medallion to be worn with their academic regalia at Commencement, which is of lasting personal, professional, and academic value.

 Admission to the University Honors Program is open to all incoming and current first year students.
 The program is interested in students who display a sense of academic adventure, high motivation, academic rigor, personal responsibility, social awareness, and the constant pursuit of excellence.
 Incoming first year students must complete a special University Honors Program application (in addition to their application for admission to Loyola Marymount).
 Current first year students must schedule an interview with the Honors Director, presenting a writing sample from a class taken at Loyola Marymount and a letter of recommendation from a faculty member.
 Only a limited number of students who apply will be invited to join the University Honors Program.
 Application materials are available at http://www.lmu.edu/honors.

-Further details on requirements are continued under "University Honors Program " in the University Bulletin.
+Further details on requirements are continued under “University Honors Program ” in the Bulletin.

 Air Force ROTC

-Air Force ROTC at Loyola Marymount University provides an opportunity for students to become commissioned officers in the United States Air Force.
-The program is typically completed in four years, but there is some flexibility for students to finish the requirements on an accelerated timeline.
+Air Force ROTC at Loyola Marymount University provides the opportunity for students to become commissioned officers in the United States Air Force.
+The program is very flexible and normally requires two to four years to complete.
 The program seeks to better develop students in the areas of character, leadership, physical fitness, and academic performance.
-In addition, AFROTC provides opportunities for scholarships and other financial aid.
-More information can be found under the "Aerospace Studies " section of this University Bulletin.
+In addition, AFROTC provides a significant opportunity for scholarships and other financial aid.
+More information can be found under the “Aerospace Studies ” section of this Bulletin.

 Individualized Study Program